0x80/isolate-package/README.md

 ### Deploying from multiple packages

-You can deploy to Firebase from multiple packages in your monorepo, so I advise you to co-locate your `firebase.json` file with the source code, and not place it in the root of the monorepo.
+You can deploy to Firebase from multiple packages in your monorepo, in which case you co-locate your `firebase.json` file with the source code, and not in the root of the monorepo.
 If you do want to keep the firebase config in the root, read the instructions for [deploying to Firebase from the root](#deploying-to-firebase-from-the-root).

 In order to deploy to Firebase, the `functions.source` setting in